 The Capim Dourado: Brazil's golden treasure, from nature to jewelry

 In the 15th century, Atahualpa, the last Inca king, decided to hide the Inca treasure before the arrival of the Spanish conquistadors.
-He asked that his treasure be transformed into gold dust and entrusted to the wind god who, with a breath, carried it eastward and returned it to Pachamama, Mother Earth.
-Thus, in Brazil, this plant, unique in the world, was born.
+He asked that his treasure be transformed into gold dust and entrusted to the god of wind who, with a breath, carried it eastward and returned it to Pachamama, the Earth Mother.
+Thus, this unique plant was born in Brazil.

 What is Capim Dourado?

-Botanically known as Syngonanthus nitens , Capim Dourado is a herbaceous species belonging to the Eriocaulaceae family.
-This plant is distinguished by its white flower at the end of its long, golden stems that naturally shine in the light, giving the impression of holding gold in one's hands, without any metallurgical or chemical treatment.
+Botanically known as Syngonanthus nitens, Capim Dourado is an herbaceous species belonging to the Eriocaulaceae family.
+This plant is distinguished by its white flower at the tip of its long golden stems that shine naturally in the light, giving the impression of holding gold in one's hands, without any metallurgical or chemical treatment.

-It grows wild in the Cerrado biome, a vast tropical savannah that covers much of central Brazil.
-However, its highest concentration and most emblematic presence are found in the Jalapão region, in the state of Tocantins in the heart of the country, globally recognized as the birthplace of Capim Dourado and the anchor of its artisanal tradition.
+It grows wild in the Cerrado biome, a vast area of tropical savanna that covers a large part of central Brazil.
+However, its highest concentration and emblematic presence are found in the Jalapão region, in the state of Tocantins, in the heart of the country, recognized worldwide as the birthplace of Capim Dourado and the anchor point of its artisanal tradition.

-According to historical research, it was the indigenous Xerente people who transmitted the first techniques for processing this herb to the inhabitants of the region.
+According to historical research, it was the Xerente indigenous people who transmitted the first techniques for transforming this grass to the inhabitants of the region.

 A very specific harvest season

-The harvest of capim dourado can only take place once a year, when the plant has reached full maturity and its stems have taken on their characteristic golden color.
-This period generally extends from September 20th to November 20th, during which time local communities are authorized to harvest it.
+Capim dourado can only be harvested once a year, when the plant has reached full maturity and its stems take on their characteristic golden color.
+This period generally extends from September 20 to November 20, during which local communities are authorized to harvest.

-The Brazilian state, aware of the fragility of this plant and its ecosystem, has put in place strict regulations:
+The Brazilian State, aware of the fragility of this plant and its ecosystem, has implemented strict regulations:

-• Export of raw material (in natura) is prohibited: only products processed by artisans may leave the region.
+• Prohibition of raw material (in natura) export: only products processed by artisans can leave the region.

-• Traditional practices that respect the sustainability of the plant, including returning seeds or unprocessed parts of the plant to the field to promote its natural renewal.
+• Traditional practices that respect the sustainability of the plant, including the return of seeds or unprocessed parts of the plant to the field to promote its natural renewal.

-These measures guarantee a balance between artisanal production, environmental preservation and sustainable development.
+These measures ensure the balance between artisanal exploitation, environmental preservation, and sustainable development.

 Jewelry making

-After harvesting, the capim dourado stems are sorted and then woven or sewn by hand to create a wide variety of handcrafted items.
-Traditionally, these stems are assembled using fibers extracted from the buriti palm leaf ( Mauritia flexuosa ), an environmentally friendly manufacturing method.
+After harvesting, capim dourado stems are sorted then woven or sewn by hand to create a wide variety of artisanal objects.
+Traditionally, these stems are assembled using fibers extracted from the buriti palm leaf (Mauritia flexuosa), an environmentally friendly manufacturing method.

 • Jewelry: bracelets, necklaces, earrings, etc.